 SESSION I: UNIVARIATE GARCH MODELS FOR ESTIMATING AND FORECASTING ENERGY PRICES VOLATILITY (ELECTRICITY, CRUDE OIL, NATURAL GAS…)

-Practical applications: testing for inverse leverage effect in energy markets and fitting symmetric and asymmetric GARCH models with Stata
+Practical applications: fitting symmetric and asymmetric GARCH models for

 SESSION II: APPLIED CASE STUDY ANALYSIS

-SESSION I: MULTIVARIATE GARCH MODELS FOR ENERGY PRICES VOLATILITY (ELECTRICITY, CRUDE OIL, NATURAL GAS…)
+SESSION I: STATIC PANEL DATA MODELS FOR ENERGY DEMAND (ELECTRICITY, CRUDE OIL, NATURAL GAS…)

 Dr Elisabetta PELLINI, Centre for Econometric Analysis, Cass Business School, London (UK)

 Professor Giovanni URGA, Centre for Econometric Analysis, Cass Business School, London (UK) and Bergamo University (Italy)

 Full-time Students*: € 1250.00

 *To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
 Residential costs for full time students are completely covered TStat Training through our Investing in Young Researchers Programme.
 Participation is however restricted to a maximum of 3 students.